nearform/polaris/README.md

 ##### `getAttrOrProp(element, name:string)`

 Unifies `nativeElement.getProp()` & `domElement.getAttribute()`.
-If the name differs between plaforms, a ternary can be used, for example:
+If the name differs between platforms, a ternary can be used, for example:

 ```js
 import { getAttrOrProp } from 'utils/test-utils/'